Blominmäki sewage treatment plant

+The Blominmäki sewage treatment plant is a major waste water treatment facility in Espoo, Finland, which was brought into service in August 2023.

+Funding

-The Blominmäki sewage treatment plant is being built in Espoo, Finland, with a target completion date of 2021.
-It represents the most expensive investment of the Helsinki Region Environmental Services Authority ever, with a total cost that could be as high as 392 million Euros.
+It represents the most expensive investment of the Helsinki Region Environmental Services Authority to date, with a total cost of approximately 400 million Euros, partly financed by a loan from the European Investment Bank.
 It is the second most expensive infrastructure project in the Helsinki Metropolitan Area, behind the coming extension of the Western Metro.

-The plant will clean sewage from some 400,000 local residents from Espoo, Kauniainen, Vihti, Siuntio and western Vantaa.
+The plant was first proposed in 2005, and construction began in 2014.
+It cleans sewage from some 400,000 local residents from Espoo, Kauniainen, Vihti, Siuntio and western Vantaa.
 In the future, its operations could be enlarged, so that it could process the sewage of a million residents.